 Semester

 Hours

 ACC 502 Corporate Financial Reporting 3

 ACC 503 Managerial Accounting and

 Cost Control 3

 CIS 502 Information Systems Concepts

 in Practice 3

 ECN 502 Business Economics 3

 FIN 502 Financial Decision Analysis 3

 LES 579 Legal and Ethical Studies 3

 MGT 502 Managing People and Organizations 3

 MGT 589 Global Strategic Management 3

+MGT 593 Applied Project 3

 MKT 502 Strategic Marketing 3

+MKT 593 Applied Project 3

 OPM 502 Management of Operations

 Technology 3

 QBA 502 Managerial Decision Making 3

-Focused Courses 15
+Focuse ed Co purses 9

-Total 48
+Total

 Waiver/transfer policy.
-A core course (numbered 502) may be waived on the basis of a transcript evaluation if the student has completed an undergraduate major or minor (at least 18 semester credit hours) in the functional area within the last five years with a grade of "B" or better at an AACSB International accredited institution.
+Selected core courses (numbered 502) may be waived on the basis of a transcript evaluation if the student has completed an undergraduate major or minor (at least 18 semester credit hours) in the functional area within the last five years with a grade of "B" (3.00) or higher at an AACSB International accredited institution.
 Students would then take advanced courses in the subject area to maintain the total of 48 credit hours.
 In addition, nine hours of graduate credit may be transferred from another AACSB International accredited program.
 Every student must complete a minimum of 48 credits, 39 of which must be completed in the School of Management.